musk-hash-rats/p2c2r/multi_device_demo/INTERNET_DEPLOYMENT.md

-# 🌍 BOINC-Style Deployment Guide
+# 🌍 Internet Deployment Guide

 ## Overview

-Deploy P2C2R like BOINC - one central server, contributors and gamers connect from anywhere.
+Deploy P2C2R as a distributed computing platform - one central server, contributors and gamers connect from anywhere.

 ## Architecture